How to Get Blood Out of Sheets?

 Step 1: Soak overnight

 Since it is dried blood, you will need to soak the stained sheet in water for several hours.
 Ideally, one should soak it in cold water overnight.
-Make sure not to use hot water as it will set the blood in the fabric.
-You can also scrub the stain with a soft-bristled brush from time to time—this helps scrape off excess blood as well as dissolves dried blood.
+Make sure not to use hot water, as it will set the blood in the fabric.
+You can also scrub the stain with a soft-bristled brush from time to time—this helps scrape off excess blood as well as dissolve dried blood.

 Step 2: Hydrogen peroxide